-Green spaces may boost wellbeing for city dwellersApril 21st, 2013 in Psychology & Psychiatry /
+Green spaces may boost wellbeing for city dwellersApril 21, 2013 in Medicine & Health / Psychology & Psychiatry

 New research published in the journal Psychological Science has found that people living in urban areas with more green space tend to report greater wellbeing than city dwellers that don't have parks, gardens, or other green space nearby.